-World War I changed the face of Europe and erased many assumptions of Western civilization.
-Ravel no longer cared to write pictorial music, and his sound had become more sharply sculpted.
-He still loved challenge and economy.
-No wonder that, in 1929, when Paul Wittgenstein asked him for a piano concerto for left hand alone, Ravel was enchanted.
+World War I had changed the face of Europe and erased many of the assumptions of Western civilization.
+Ravel himself was now near the end of his professional life—only the G major Piano Concerto and Don Quichotte á Dulcinée followed the Left-Hand Concerto—and he too had changed.
+He no longer cared to write pictorial music, and his sound had become more sharply sculpted.

-Ravel’s concerto is a masterpiece that Wittgenstein came to regard as “a great work,” but his first encounter with it was unhappy.
+Wittgenstein hardly enjoyed the fruits of his efforts and his father’s schillings.
+He disliked many of the works he got, and not long before he died in 1961, he admitted that of all “his” pieces he had felt truly close only to Schmidt’s.
+Ravel’s concerto is a masterpiece that quickly entered the central repertory, and Wittgenstein came to regard it as “a great work,” but his first encounter with it was unhappy.
 “I wasn’t overwhelmed by the composition,” Wittgenstein said many years later.
-“I suppose Ravel was disappointed, and I was sorry, but I had never learned to pretend.”
+“It always takes me a while to grow into a difficult work.
+I suppose Ravel was disappointed, and I was sorry, but I had never learned to pretend.”

 Reviewing the Left-Hand Concerto in La Revue musicale, Henry Prunières regretted that “the author of Daphnis” had so seldom chosen “to let us observe what he was guarding in his heart instead of encouraging the legend that his brain alone invented these admirable sonorous phantasmagoria.
 From the opening measures we are plunged into a world into which Ravel has but rarely guided us.”
 We are probably more inclined today than our counterparts in 1932 to look for that which is dark.
 At any rate, we are ready to perceive this work—one of the two or three greatest among twentieth-century piano concertos—as a singularly powerful distillation of Ravel’s sinister side.

-Michael Steinberg, the San Francisco Symphony’s program annotator from 1979 to 1999 and a contributing writer to our program book until his death in 2009, was one of the nation’s pre-eminent writers on music.
+Michael Steinberg, the San Francisco Symphony’s Program Annotator from 1979 to 1999 and a contributing writer to our program book until his death in 2009, was one of the nation’s pre-eminent writers on music.
 We are privileged to continue publishing his program notes.
-His books are available at the Symphony Store in Davies Symphony Hall.
+His books are available at the Symphony Store in Davies Symphony Hall and sfsymphony.org/store.

 More About the Music

-Recordings: For the Concerto—Krystian Zimerman, with Pierre Boulez conducting the London Symphony (Deutsche Grammophon) | Jean-Yves Thibaudet, with Charles Dutoit conducting the Montreal Symphony (Decca)
+Recordings: Jean-Efflam Bavouzet with Yan Pascal Tortelier and the BBC Symphony Orchestra (Chandos) | Krystian Zimerman with Pierre Boulez and the London Symphony (Deutsche Grammophon) | Jean-Yves Thibaudet with Charles Dutoit and the Montreal Symphony (Decca)

 Reading: Ravel: Man and Musician, by Arbie Orenstein (Dover) | A Ravel Reader, edited by Orenstein (Columbia University Press) | Ravel Remembered, by Roger Nichols (Norton) | The Cambridge Companion to Ravel, edited by Deborah Mawer (Cambridge)